codingo/BibWord/README.md

 If you really want to enter them as a string, then be aware that the correct format is "Last1, First1 Middle1; Last2, First2 Middle2; ...".
 So the names are separated by a ";" while name parts are separated by a ",".

 Note that there is a bug in Word where sometimes the name conversion goes wrong.
-For more info, see here.

 ### When using a numbered style (e.g. IEEE), the number is wrapped over multiple lines.
 Is this a bug?